What is the HMRC Extra Support Service?

 HMRC sometimes check people’s tax position.
 This is known as a compliance check.

-The HMRC compliance team follow the EST principles and have access to EST advisers to guide them around how best they can support any taxpayers they are checking.
+The HMRC compliance team follow the extra support principles and have access to extra support advisers to guide them around how best they can support any taxpayers they are checking.

 HMRC’s guidance explains the compliance check process and explains the help you can get during and after the check.
 You can find the help and support page on GOV.UK.